metabase/metabase/docs/operations-guide/migrating-from-h2.md

 ### 1. Confirm that you can connect to your target application database

 You must be able to connect to the target Postgres or MySQL/MariaDB database in whatever environment you're running this migration command in.
-So, if you are attempting to move the data to a cloud database, make sure you can connect to that database.
+So, if you're attempting to move the data to a cloud database, make sure you can connect to that database.

 ### 2. Shut down your Metabase instance